gecko984/supervenn/README.md

 supervenn(sets)
 ```
 <img src="https://i.imgur.com/4kDKSGs.png" width=400>
-Here, the numbers on the right are the set sizes, and numbers on the top show how many sets does this intersection make part of.
+Here, the numbers on the right are the set sizes (cardinalities), and numbers on the top show how many sets does this intersection make part of.
 The grey bars underneath represent the same numbers visually.

 ### Most important arguments
 - `set_annotations`: names to be displayed in each row instead of `Set_0`, `Set_1` etc.